FRRouting/frr/doc/user/vnc.rst

 .. clicmd:: clear vnc prefix (\*|A.B.C.D/M|X:X::X:X/M) (\*|[(vn|un) (A.B.C.D|X:X::X:X|\*) [(un|vn) (A.B.C.D|X:X::X:X|\*)] [mac xx:xx:xx:xx:xx:xx] [local-next-hop (A.B.C.D|X:X::X:X)])

    Delete the information identified by prefix, VN address, and UN address.
-   Any or all of these parameters may be wilcarded to (potentially) match more than one registration.
+   Any or all of these parameters may be wildcarded to (potentially) match more than one registration.
 The optional `mac` parameter specifies a layer-2 MAC address that must match the registration(s) to be deleted.
 The optional `local-next-hop` parameter is used to delete specific local nexthop